ruricolist/serapeum/README.md

 When you define a metaclass, all you have to do to ensure that classes defined using your metaclass inherit from a specific class is to supply the name of the class to inherit from in the definition of the metaclass.
-This is better demonstrated than explained:
+This is much better demonstrated than explained:

 ``` lisp
 ;;; The class to inherit from.